hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Notes

 - Images are moved, not copied.

+- This operation can be used to 'ungroup' images by selecting a shared common key (e.g., FrameOfReferenceUID or Modality).

 - Image order within a group is retained (i.e., stable grouping), but groups are appended to the back of the Image_Array list according to the default sort for the group's key-value value.